jsim2010/partite/strategy.md

 **alteration**: a collection of modifications to the statutes, policies, and/or vision of the project.

-**premise**: an explanation of what issue an alteration intends to resolve
+**premise**: an explanation of what issue an alteration intends to resolve.

-**correction**: an object composed of:
+**motion**: an object composed of:
 - a premise
 - an alteration

-**motion**: an object composed of:
-- a correction
-- a register of each director's vote on adopting the motion
+- a register of each director's vote on weighing the motion

 ### 6.2) Actions

 The following actions related to a motion may be performed:

-propose a correction
+propose a motion

 - Roles: `director`
 - Intent: `To improve the statutes, policies or vision of the project.`
-- Outcome: `Creates a motion with the correction and all votes in its register marked as blank.`
+- Outcome: `Creates a motion with a premise and alteration and all votes in its register marked as blank.`

-weigh on a motion
+weigh a motion

 - Roles: `director`
 - Intent: `To indicate the director's opinion on the correction improving the project.`